mavryk-network/mavryk-protocol/docs/atlas/sapling.rst

 This field can be used to bind the transaction to another application's logic.
-For example during an unshield operation it is important to include in the ``bound_data`` the Mavryk account that will receive the unshielded tokens.
+For example during an unshield operation it is important to include in the ``bound_data`` the Tezos account that will receive the unshielded tokens.
 Without any ``bound_data``, a Sapling unshield operation authorizes any party that submits it to claim the unshielded tokens.
-An adversary can intercept the Mavryk operation containing the unshield and resubmit it using its own Mavryk account.
+An adversary can intercept the Tezos operation containing the unshield and resubmit it using its own Tezos account.
-This malleability attack is prevented by including the recipient Mavryk account in the ``bound_data``, which is signed by the owner of the Sapling keys, and that can be used by the Smart Contract to transfer the tokens.
+This malleability attack is prevented by including the recipient Tezos account in the ``bound_data``, which is signed by the owner of the Sapling keys, and that can be used by the Smart Contract to transfer the tokens.